mrtngamper/IEGUI/Documentation/README.md

     </p>

 The AI package should contain the abstract class ImageEnhanceMethod which loads data from config files.
-Every enhancement-method should have its own class which extends ImageEnhanceMethod and implements the getCMD() method.
+Every enhancement-method should have its own class which extends ImageEnhanceMethod and implement the getCMD() method.

 <p align="center">
       <img src="Images/ai.png" width="80%" title="hover text">
     </p>

-Additionally, some classes may be added to the CustomNodes or Exceptions package when needed by an implementation.
+Additionally, some classes may be added to the CustomNodes or Exceptions package if needed by an implementation.
 <p align="center">
       <img src="Images/extra.png" width="80%" title="hover text">
     </p>

 ### File structure
-Also, a basic file structure was specified.
-The enhancement-methods should be in its corresponding folder and contain a config file.
+The team also specified a basic file structure.
+The enhancement-methods should be in their corresponding folders and contain a config file.
 This file should contain, the values of the attributes of ImageEnhanceMethod, including the environment in which this method should be executed.
 The environment requirements should be contained in the Environments folder.
 The environments should be created in the same folder.
 Other important folders are the Settings folder and the Language folder.
-Both should contain a yml file which contain a map of the stored data.
-The packages found in the iegui subdirectory of main have already been explained above.
+Both should contain a yml file which contains a map of the stored data.
+The packages found in the iegui subdirectory of main have already been descrbed above.
 JavaFX fxml files, as well as css files should be in the iegui subdirectory of resources.
 ```
 ├── Documentation